 Colorado is known for its flourishing and growing population of younger people.
-However, according to a recent U.S. News ranking study, Colorado may be one of the best states for aging.
+However the Senior demographics are changing and, according to a recent U.S. News ranking study, Colorado may be one of the best states for aging.
 Baby boomers are starting to age and move into their Senior years.
 It is estimated by 2040 there will be over 80 million people 65 and older.
 Reflecting this national statistic, Colorado’s Senior population is following this trend.

 Colorado’s Senior population is growing rapidly and is projected to increase by over 75% between 2015 and 2030.
 By 2050, one in five Coloradans will be 65 and older.
 In 2015 the Strategic Action Planning Group on Aging was created to examine the shifting Senior demographics and dynamics each year, the most recent plan being 2020.
 This includes a “vision for Colorado” to improve Senior quality of life, financial security, and ability to live fully and happily.
 Read here to explore the recent initiatives proposed to meet these goals.